Rashmi-Kumarii/HR_Analytics_Dashboard/README.md

 # HR_Analytics_Dashboard
 # OBJECTIVE:
-This will help the organization to improve employee performance and employee retention (to reduce attrition) by creating the HR Analytics Dashboard .
+This will help the organization to improve their employee performance and employee retention (to reduce attrition) by creating HR Analytics Dashboard .

 # KEY FEATURE OF THE DASHBOARD
 Key Insights:
+1. Total no. of employees- 1470.
-1. Employee with educational background in life science have the highest attrition rates.
+2. Employee with educational background in life science have the highest attrition rates.
-2. Age group (26-35 yrs) have the most significant attrition rate.
+3. Age group (26-35 yrs) have the most significant attrition rate.
-3. Total no. of employees- 1470
+4. Employee with the avg salary of 6.4k are mainly the ones who are leaving the organisation.

 # Project Highlights
 •	Data Import & Transformation:-